mariohernandez/mariohernandezio/src/blog/vitejs.md

 * Then we added a **build** configuration object in which we defined several settings:
   * **emptyOutDir**: When the build job runs, the **dist** directory will be emptied before the new compiled code is added.
   * **outDir**: Defines the App's output directory.
-  * **rollupOptions**: This is Vite's system for bundleing code and within it we can include neat configurations:
+  * **rollupOptions**: This is Vite's system for bundling code and within it we can include neat configurations:
     * **input**: The directory where we want Vite to look for our files.
 Here's where the **path** and **glob** imports we added earlier are being used.
-By using `src/**/**/*.css`, we are instructing Vite to look three levels deep into the **src** directory, and find any file that ends with **.css**.
+By using `src/**/**/*.css`, we are instructing Vite to look three levels deep into the **src** directory and find any file that ends with **.css**.
     * **output**: The destination for where our CSS code will be compiled (**dist/css**), and the file names should retain their original names (`assetFileNames: 'css/[name].css'`).
-This allows the removal of the random 8 digit string from file names.
+This allows the removal of the random 8-digit string from file names.

-Now if we run `npm run build` again, the output should be similar to this:
+Now if we run `npm run build` again, the output should be like this:

 ![Second output of build command](/images/blog-images/build-after.webp){.body-image .body-image--narrow .body-image--left}

 Fig. 5: Screenshot of compiled code using the original file names.{.caption}

-The random 8 character string is gone and notice that this time the build job is pulling more CSS files.
+The random 8-character string is gone and notice that this time the build job is pulling more CSS files.
 Since we configured the input to go three levels deep, the **src/stories** directory was included as part of the input path.

 ## 2. Restructure the project {id=restructure}